 Formed in 2010, HoTT operates within the Holme Valley South Ward of Kirklees Council (population 18,890 in 2011), and has been supported financially by Kirklees Council and by the Cooperative Group who have funded various projects such as the Affordable Warmth Initiative and Feasibility Studies for Energy Projects.
 HoTT is also supported financially by its members.

-HoTT events are supported by Holmfirth’s local Member of Parliament Jason McCartney MP, by local Parish Councillors and Kirklees Councillors and by HEAD, the Holme Valley Business Association.
+HoTT is supported by Holmfirth’s new Member of Parliament Thelma Walker MP, by local Parish Councillors and Kirklees Councillors and by HEAD, the Holme Valley Business Association.
 We also have links with other local community organisations, voluntary bodies and faith groups.

 Aims and objectives